Update: We've got the low down on the Apple Watch's biggest competitors. How will Apple's latest wearable fare?

-Apple CEO Tim Cook had a big "one more thing" announcement up his sleeve, and it was a small sapphire-coated smartwatch dubbed the Apple Watch, not the fabled iWatch.
+It's been a few months since Apple CEO Tim Cook's "one more thing" announcement was literally up his sleeve: a sapphire-coated smartwatch dubbed the Apple Watch, not the fabled iWatch.

 What is it?
 An iOS 8-friendly watch that plays nice with your iPhone

 When is it out?
-Early 2015 release date
+Spring 2015 release date

 What does Apple Watch do?

-Apple's first wearable gadget beams messages, Facebook updates, simplified apps and Siri to our wrists, eliminating the all-too-common need to take out our devices to constantly check notifications.
+Apple's first wearable gadget beams messages, Facebook updates and simplified apps to our wrists, eliminating the all-too-common need to take out our devices to constantly check notifications.